 By definition, biology studies how living things work and how they interact with each other and the environment.
 The biological sciences includes many fascinating fields; topics of study range from molecular properties of cell structure, heredity, functions of tissues and organs, habitats and behaviors and how ecosystems change over time.
 Recent advances in the biological sciences have made major breakthroughs that affect the world in extraordinary ways.
 With the accelerating pace of discovery, this trend will continue.
 A degree in general biology will give the student the ability to explore many diverse fields of biology and can lead to future graduate studies in professional or research institutions or to jobs in a wide range of industries.

-General Biology Option in Biological Sciences at Purdue University Calumet
+The General Biology Concentration at Purdue Calumet

-Careers in Biology
+Careers in Biological Science

 The field of biology encompasses a many diverse fields and so presents many job opportunities.
 After receiving a bachelor degree in biology sciences, an individual may work as a technician in laboratories in academic institutions, industries, government agencies, hospitals and private companies.
 An individual may also work as a science sales representative or a as a science writer.
 With a master degree, an individual may be hired as a research scientist, a laboratory supervisor or an instructor in community or junior college.
 A doctoral degree prepares individuals for research and teaching positions in colleges, independent research in academic and industrial settings as well as administrative positions in industry and government.